NixOS/rfcs/rfcs/0140-simple-package-paths.md

 And the initial automatic migration will be a bit more limited due to the additional constraints:
 - No attributes that share common files with other attributes like [`pkgs.readline`](https://github.com/NixOS/nixpkgs/tree/cb2d5a2fa9f2fa6dd2a619fc3be3e2de21a6a2f4/pkgs/development/libraries/readline)
 - No attributes that references files from other packages like [`pkgs.gettext`](https://github.com/NixOS/nixpkgs/blob/cb2d5a2fa9f2fa6dd2a619fc3be3e2de21a6a2f4/pkgs/development/libraries/gettext/default.nix#L60)
-These attributes will need to be moved to the standard manually with some arguably-needed refactoring to improve reusability of common files.
+These attributes will need to be moved to the new directory structure manually with some arguably-needed refactoring to improve reusability of common files.

 ## Package locations